The Design of Business: Book summary

 The mystery stage comprises the exploration of the problem, this transitions to the rule of thumb (heuristic) stage, where a rule of thumb is generated to narrow work to a manageable size.
 In the algorithm stage the general heuristic is converted to a fixed formula, taking the problem from complexity to simplicity.

-Martin poses that there are currently two forms of business thinking.
+Martin poses that there are currently two forms of business thinking: Analytical thinking and Intuitive thinking.
 Analytical thinking is driven by a quantitative process, standardizing to eliminate judgment, bias, and variation.
 Intuitive thinking focuses more on an instinct to drive creativity and innovation.
 Analytical thinking has become much more prevalent in organizations, because it is more consistent, easier to measure, and can scale in size.
 Martin labels the difference between a bias for the two schools of thought as the distinction between 'reliability' versus 'validity'.
 Organizations are much more likely to favor what is reliable, because their structures motivate analytical thinking.
 This means that organizations are often poor at achieving valid solutions because they do not fully take advantage of all three areas of the knowledge tunnel, just the two latter stages (heuristics and algorithms).

 Design thinking balances analytical and intuitive thinking.
 It combines an openness to explorative thoughts with an exploitative mentality, striking the balance between innovation and a systematic scalable process.
 It pulls resources back into the knowledge funnel and allows to progress through all three stages.

 Martin argues that business is currently missing abductive reasoning, the third form of logic (deductive logic and inductive logic being other two).
 Charles Sanders Peirce formed the idea of abductive logic, arguing that no new idea could come from inductive or deductive logic.
 Peirce described the process of discovery as new ideas that arose when thinkers observed data that did not fit with the existing models.
 The first step of reasoning was not observation but wondering.
 Designers live in the world of abductive logic, actively looking for new data points and changing the way that things are done.
 Incorporating this into organizational structures allows firms to become better at the mystery stage of the knowledge funnel.

 The way organizations implement these findings depends on the structure and makeup of the organization.
 CEOs like Mike Lazaridis at Research in Motion, lead the design thinking by example.
 An alternative is a new corporate structure that incorporates design thinking into the firm, like the one A.G.
 Lafley put in place at Procter and Gamble.
 Similarly, a hybrid model, with a CEO who leads by example but also has a creative structure in place to encourage design thinking, can work well; the best example is Apple under Steve Jobs.

 From a personal development standpoint, Martin advocates using and combining some of the tools discussed in his earlier book, The Opposable Mind, to develop the design thinking mindset.